Bug report #17185

 Of course it's not impossible - but the current behavior is a result of the current provider design (see #17185-17 and #5475-17), so it wouldn't be a small change.

-#22 Updated by Giovanni Manghi about 7 years ago
+#22 Updated by Giovanni Manghi over 7 years ago

 Of course it's not impossible - but the current behavior is a result of the current provider design (see #17185-17 and #5475-17), so it wouldn't be a small change.